ronnien6313/sep11-freedom-project/entries/entry05.md

 ```

 It listens for the same click on the save button, But this time it changes the contents of the card outside of the pop-up.
 The way the card looks prior to clicking on it has the image, title, and description of the card, not the notes.

+### EDP

+I think that me and my partner are currently on Stage 6 or 7 of the EDP.
+We finished our MVP already and whats next is to make sure that it works well and possibly go beyond our MVP.
+Right now, everything mostly works as intended and going beyond MVP would be like adding Authenticaion.
+We can also do stuff like make the app look better and add more features like a search bar or sort the cards in alphabetical order, date added, etc.

+### Skills

+Some skills that I have learned from working towards the MVP is debugging and embracing failure.
+These two skills kind of go hand in hand because they both have to do with errors.
+Especially towards the end of our work, Me and my partnet have been experiencing more errors than before.
+It seemed like updating and deleting docs were kind of confusing at times.
+Instead of just quitting after encountering errors, me and my partner worked together to figure out the problem.
+My partner especially helped me at times because we talked through whether or not code should go inside a certain loop or outside.

 [Previous](entry04.md) | [Next](entry06.md)